wso2/docs-security/en/docs/security-guidelines/secure-engineering-guidelines/external-dependency-analysis-analysis-using-owasp-dependency-check.md

 </plugin>
 ```

 * `failBuildOnCVSS=7` — fails on High and Critical.
-WSO2 builds should aim for zero unsuppressed findings at this threshold.
+Your build should aim for zero unsuppressed findings at this threshold.
 * `nvdApiKey` is required for non-throttled runs.
 Obtain a [free NVD API key](https://nvd.nist.gov/developers/request-an-api-key) and store as the `NVD_API_KEY` CI secret.
 * Never use Maven version ranges (`[1.0,)`), `LATEST`, or `RELEASE` in product POMs.
 Dependency Check can only assess what Maven resolves at build time; a moving version target makes findings unreproducible.